fyrox-book/fyrox-book.github.io/src/fyrox/beginning/getting_started.md

 # Getting started

 Despite the look of it, the engine is quite friendly to newcomers, especially with some good guides.
-This section of the book will guide you the basics of the engine.
+This section of the book will guide you through the basics of the engine.
+Fyrox 0.25+ changed game development paradigm - you should use the editor (Fyroxed) to make your game, like in many other game engines.

 ## Engine vs Framework